-OZONE JET: In the footwell of your spa there is a small fitting which allows ozone to be drawn into your spa when your spa is equipped with a GPM Ozone Unit.
-There will be a steady stream of small air bubbles coming from the ozone jet when the spa is in operation.
+Ozone Jet: In the footwell of your spa there is a small fitting which allows ozone to be drawn into your spa when your spa is equipped with an ozone unit.
+With an ozonator installed, there will be a steady stream of small air bubbles coming from the ozone jet whenever the spa pump is in operation.
 However, when the ozone unit is operating these bubbles become "ozone" bubbles and are sanitizing the water in your spa.
 See the Ozone section for proper operation of your ozone unit.

 Your spa is manufactured "ozone-ready", which means that you can easily hook up an ozone unit to your spa.
 There is a special ozonator receptacle in the Support Module to receive the ozonator's power plug.
-Installation and hookup instructions are included with your GPM Ozone Unit.
+Installation and hookup instructions are included with your ozone unit.